awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

         ❯ Content (Images, audio, video, etc.)

 #.
-The CLI will walk you though the options to enable Auth (if not enabled previously), to name your S3 bucket, and to decide who should have access (select ``Auth and guest users`` and ``read/write`` for both auth and guest users).
+The CLI walks you though the options to enable Auth (if not enabled previously), to name your S3 bucket, and to decide who should have access (select ``Auth and guest users`` and ``read/write`` for both auth and guest users).

 #.
-Confirm that you have storage and auth setup
+Confirm that you have storage and auth set up.

    .. code-block:: none